SamirTalwar/jenga/tutorial/02_more_rules.md

 main.c:3:6: warning: return type of 'main' is not 'int' [-Wmain]
     3 | void main() { // Oops! main should be declared to return int.
       |      ^~~~
-ran 1 action
+A: gcc -c -Wall -o fib.o fib.c ran 2 actions
 ```

-Jenga has run the replacement action for `main.o`.
-The C compiler has pointed out the mistake.
+Hurrah, the C compiler has pointed out our mistake.
-Jenga has not rerun the link step, so we can surmise that the generated `main.o` file is unchanged.
+Notice Jenga has not rerun the link step, so we can surmise that the generated `.o` files are unchanged.
 If we wanted, we could add `-Werror` as well as `-Wall` which would cause the C compiler to produce a non-zero exit code.
-This would be detcted by jenga and treated as a build failure.
+This would be detected by jenga and treated as a build failure.

-But lets fix the source code, rebuild and move on.
+Lets fix the source code, rebuild and move on.
 Change `main.c` to read:
 ```
 #include <stdio.h>
 int fib(int);